 He was impressed.

 He began to back-peddle, saying that things are the way they are… just because thats the way its always been.
-No so!
+That is false!
 I responded by indicating that Jesus hadn't been born in December.
 He was a summertime baby (the shepherds and sheep were sleeping in the pastures at night).
-As scholars have pointed out, the Church moved Christmas to December, as a membership-gathering technique.
+As scholars have pointed out, the Church moved Christmas to December, as a recruitment and membership-gathering technique.
 They wanted the support of certain pagan/other-religious groups, and those groups had pre-existing festivals/feasts in December.
 Thus, Christmas was moved to December, as a Win-Win scenario.

 So, whats wrong with tweaking the song list during Christmas, in another attempt to attract more support?
 And singing cheerful carols throughout the community will help enrich others, too.
 He didn't have an answer, and it made him think.
 He said that he didn't dislike the ideas.